qwerty12/X250-Hackintosh/README.md

 * You can optionally install the modified [LiluFriend](https://github.com/PMheart/LiluFriend) (dependencies added for the Lilu-dependent kexts recommended in this write-up) kext included in this repository.
 It's not needed when using Clover to load Lilu and Lilu plugin kexts, but should you wish to move everything to /Library/Extensions, you'll find it a huge help

 * [RTCMemoryFixup](https://github.com/acidanthera/RTCMemoryFixup/releases) - needed for more reliable sleep and wake.
-The config.plist here has an appropriate `rtcfx_exclude` set with offsets I found that stop the laptop from saying that the CMOS checksum is wrong on the next reboot after resuming from suspend.
+The config.plist here has an appropriate `rtcfx_exclude` set with offsets I found that stop the laptop from saying that the CMOS checksum is wrong on the next reboot after resuming from sleep.
 The Clover RTC patches do not do anything for this laptop and have been disabled.
 (1.0.3)

 * [USBInjectAll](https://bitbucket.org/RehabMan/os-x-usb-inject-all/downloads/) (0.7.1)